Annual Conference 2025

 Annual Conference 2025: Wellbeing in Corrections: Initiatives for Staff, Systems, and Communities

-Correctional administrators increasingly recognise that maintaining the safety and well-being of staff and the people we manage is critical to achieving good community safety and rehabilitation outcomes.
-By centering rehabilitation around safety and well-being, the focus shifts from merely addressing deficits to amplifying the positive dimensions of human life, including a sense of autonomy and self-direction, validation, active community participation, and meaningful connections.
+Correctional administrators have come to recognise that the practical application of the Nelson Mandela Rules and efforts aimed at maintaining the safety and wellbeing of staff and the people we manage is critical to achieving good community safety, rehabilitation and social reintegration outcomes.
+By centering rehabilitation around safety and wellbeing, the focus shifts from merely addressing deficits to amplifying the positive dimensions of human life, including a sense of autonomy and self-direction, validation, active community participation, and meaningful connections.

 Sub-Themes